JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_3.md

 # **Tutorial 3:** Rendering LaTeX with Javis!

 This is a rather brief tutorial about an exciting functionality of `Javis.jl`: the ability to render $\LaTeX$!
-By the end of this tutorial, you will be able to create

 If you have never heard of `LaTeX` before, we highly recommend the following resources: